 Making the switch to solar power is exciting, but you’ll have to do some research first.
 There are different variations of solar panels that offer various pros and cons.
-Check out this guide to understanding the different types of solar panels to make the best decision for your home or business.
+Check out this guide to understand the different types of solar panels to make the best decision for your home or business.

 What Are the Three Types of Solar Panels?

 Solar panels accomplish one job — they turn sunlight into electricity.
 However, people need different things from their installation and usage.
 Experts created three types of solar panels to serve those needs:

 - Monocrystalline solar panels are made from a single crystal of silicon, which gives them a higher efficiency than polycrystalline panels.
 However, they are also more expensive.

 - Polycrystalline solar panels are made from multiple crystals of silicon, which makes them less expensive than monocrystalline panels.
 However, they are also less efficient.

 - Thin-film solar panels are made from a thin layer of semiconductor material, such as amorphous silicon, cadmium telluride, or copper indium gallium selenide (CIGS).
 They are the least expensive type of solar panel, but they are also the least efficient.

 In addition to the three main types of solar panels, there are also a number of other types of solar panels available, such as:

 - Concentrating solar power (CSP) panels use mirrors or lenses to focus sunlight onto a small area, heating a fluid that generates steam to turn a turbine.
 CSP panels are more efficient than traditional solar panels but are also more expensive and require more land.

 - Building-integrated photovoltaics (BIPV) panels are solar panels that are integrated into the design of a building.
 BIPV panels can be used to generate electricity, provide shade, and improve the appearance of a building.